-PostgreSQL graphical user interface (GUI) tools help these open source database users to manage, manipulate, and visualize their data.
-In this post, we discuss the top 5 GUI tools for administering your PostgreSQL deployments.
+PostgreSQL graphical user interface (GUI) tools help open source database users to manage, manipulate, and visualize their data.
+In this post, we discuss the top 6 GUI tools for administering your PostgreSQL deployments.
 PostgreSQL is the fourth most popular database management system in the world, and heavily used in all sizes of applications from small to large.
 The traditional method to work with databases is using the command-line interface (CLI) tool, however, this interface presents a number of issues:

 - It requires a big learning curve to get the best out of the DBMS.

 Many still prefer CLIs over GUIs, but this set is ever so shrinking.
-I believe anyone who comes to programming after 2010 will tell you GUI tools increase their productivity over a CLI solution.
+I believe anyone who comes into programming after 2010 will tell you GUI tools increase their productivity over a CLI solution.

 Now that we understand the issues users face with the CLI, let’s take a look at the advantages of using a PostgreSQL GUI: